MELATONIN Overview Information

 MELATONIN Side Effects & Safety

-Children: Melatonin should not be used in most children.
+Infants and children: Melatonin should not be used in most children.
 It is POSSIBLY UNSAFE.
 Because of its effects on other hormones, melatonin might interfere with development during adolescence.

 High blood pressure: Melatonin can raise blood pressure in people who are taking certain medications to control blood pressure.
 Avoid using it.